Guiding You Through the Disability Maze

 After an initial denial and reconsideration, an applicant for disability benefits may request a hearing in a number of different ways.
 While all requests must be made in writing, an applicant may request a hearing online through the SSA website.

 Those who do not wish to apply online may download forms, fill them out, and mail them in.
-Alternatively, a hearing may be requested by sending a letter, or an applicant could seek assistance from the SSA or an experienced attorney to ensure the process is completed correctly and that supporting evidence is available for full consideration.
+Alternatively, a hearing may be requested by sending a letter, or an applicant could seek assistance from the SSA or an experienced disability representative to ensure the process is completed correctly and that supporting evidence is available for full consideration.

 Before beginning the appeal, the SSA recommends having all relevant information on hand, including:

 In most cases, an applicant must request a hearing within 60 days of receiving notice of the SSA’s decision on the reconsideration.
 The SSA assumes it takes no more than five days for the applicant to receive the notice from the time it was mailed.
 So, unless an applicant can prove they received notification later, the time limit is 65 days from the date the SSA mailed the notification.

 If a request for hearing is not filed in a timely fashion, the appeal may be dismissed and any right to further review will be lost.
 However, it is possible to request a hearing after 60 days if good cause is shown for the delay.

 In many cases, requesting a Social Security disability hearing is an important step toward obtaining disability benefits in Alpharetta.
 Furthermore, the factual findings established in the administrative hearing would be used if any subsequent appeals are necessary, so it is important to ensure that the best evidence is prepared and presented at the hearing.